|

 23. Biocyberneticists reactivated dormant robotic helpers for the

-24. Vejhon resumed its role as an industrialized
+24. And it came to pass that Vejhon resumed its role as an

-25. Existentially and metaphysically -- the shell entered an
+25. Existentially and metaphysically, however, the shell had

-26. Within two years time, Dal El's armada began to look
+26. Within two more years, Dal's armada began to look

-the ship-building process began to exceed Vejhon's capacity to provide
+the ship-building process began to absorb and exceed Vejhon's capacity

 Theotian